Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 > * Create an Azure Web Application.
 > * [Enable managed service identities](https://docs.microsoft.com/azure/active-directory/managed-service-identity/overview).
 > * Grant the required permissions for the web application to read data from Key vault.
+> * Deploy the Web Application to Azure

-Before you proceed make sure that you are familiar with the [basic concepts](key-vault-whatis.md#basic-concepts).
+Before you proceed make sure that you are familiar with the [basic concepts](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis#basic-concepts).

 ## Prerequisites